 Did you ever wonder what it would be like to make money from your crafts?
-In this article, I am going to show you how to sell art online in 5 easy steps.
+In this article, I will show you how to sell art online in 5 easy steps.

 I don’t know what is more exciting for me, selling a piece of art I have created or the satisfaction of knowing I learned how to operate a successful online business so I can have a place to sell my art.